ZhenXu-0/-Data-Annotation-Error-Decomposition-LAK-26/README.md

 ## Applying Error Decomposition to Your Own Task

 This section describes how to compute error decomposition metrics for your own ordinal annotation task.

-### Overview

 The script calculates 5 error decomposition percentages that sum to 1.0:
 1. **Correct Annotation**: Percentage of exact matches between model and human annotations
 2. **Boundary Ambiguity Error (Task)**: Task-inherent errors due to boundary ambiguity
 3. **Conceptual Misidentification Error (Task)**: Task-inherent errors due to conceptual misidentification